Pushed to margins of MP politics, Cong looks at redemption strategy during Rahul's visit | Politics

 The former Congress president will address a convention comprising representatives of AICC, state Congress, and district and block-level presidents of the party unit.

-Verma claimed that the Central government agreed to conduct a caste-based census due to Rahul Gandhi's spirited advocacy for social inclusion.
+Verma claimed the Central government agreed to conduct a caste-based census due to Gandhi's spirited advocacy for social inclusion.

 ''Rahul was initially mocked by Prime Minister Narendra Modi and other senior BJP leaders for strongly demanding a caste-based census, but eventually, they bowed to the demand,'' he said, adding that a thanksgiving is on the cards for Rahul Gandhi for advocating the caste-based census.